Subscribe to 18Forty's NEW PODCAST "18 Questions, 40 Israeli Thinkers" on Apple, Spotify, or wherever you listen

-What The Agunah Crisis Means to Me
+What the Agunah Crisis Means to Me

 It’s no secret I spend too much time on social media.
 It’s a fascinating but sometimes harrowing world.
 I’ve developed real friendships, learned about serious issues, and connected with incredible people I would have otherwise had no idea existed.
 Overall, it has been an incredibly enriching experience.
 But I have been subject to consistent and, by and large, correct criticism: I don’t wade into all that many serious causes or issues online.
 Outside of a cute caption here or there, I avoid politics like the plague.
 I rarely chime in on trending hashtags or causes.
 I shy away from most divisive issues.
 Someone once sent me an old Jewish joke that basically sums up the way I am online: